 |Accurately track revenue and expenses|

-Doing monthly bank reconciliations for your business checking and/or business credit cards account allows us to maintain your bank account, which helps keep you up to date on profitability of your business.
+Doing monthly bank reconciliations for your business checking and/or business credit cards account allows us to maintain your bank account, which helps keep you up to date on the profitability of your business.

 Some benefits of having us reconcile your account monthly include:

-|Identifying lost deposits, lost checks and unauthorized wire transactions|
+|Identifying lost deposits, lost checks, and unauthorized wire transactions|

 |Detecting and preventing additional bank charges, to ensure that your bank posts all transactions correctly|